 Citizens Advisory Committee fall public meeting held for applicants to engage with the Advisory Committee.
 The fall public meeting may also address issues relevant to the arts constituency with speakers or panels.

 How to Apply workshop held for following fiscal year cycle.

 - Online application made available through GFTA website.

 Application review continues.

-Citizens Advisory Committee's spring public meeting held for applicants to present their organization's needs, plans, or updates.
+Citizens Advisory Committee's winter public meeting held for applicants to present their organization's needs, plans, or updates.